Aretha Franklin Sensational and Genuine as Queen of Soul

 Franklin Sing Amazing Grace

-Amazing Grace is a documentary about Franklin recording her "Amazing Grace" in as south Los Angeles church.
+Amazing Grace is a documentary about Franklin recording her "Amazing Grace" in a South Los Angeles church.
 The event took place in 1972 in a packed church.

 Amazing Grace Documentary